-We are pleased to present this report related to our audit of the financial statements of the Green Island Power Authority (Authority) for the year ended May 31, 2016.
+We are pleased to present this report related to our audit of the financial statements of the Green Island Power Authority (Authority) as of and for the year ended May 31, 2017.
 This report summarizes certain matters required by professional standards to be communicated to you in your oversight responsibility for the Authority's financial reporting process.